-Applicants who are 20 years old or younger with fewer than 24 transferable college credits must submit scores for the Scholastic Aptitude Test (SAT) or the Academic Competency Test (ACT) or the Classical

-Learning Test (CLT) if their high school CGPA is below 2.50.
+Applicants who are 20 years old or younger with fewer than 24 transferable college credits and whose GPA is below a 2.5 must submit scores for the Scholastic Aptitude Test (SAT) or the Academic Competency Test (ACT) or the Classical Learning Test (CLT) if their high school CGPA is below 2.50.
 The minimum guidelines for acceptance are a combined Verbal and Math score of 960 on the SAT or an ACT composite score of 18 or a score of 61 on the CLT.\ All other applicants do not have to submit scores.
 (SAT and/or ACT scores do affect placement into English and Math.
 Any student, regardless of age, without such scores will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency exam.
 See below under "Competency and Placement Testing.")